slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie [1888]*

+> *"Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead." (...)
-> *"Don’t take it personally when someone turns you down.
+*"Don’t take it personally when someone turns you down.
 Assume they are like you: busy, occupied, distracted.
 Try again later.
-It’s amazing how often a second try works."
+It’s amazing how often a second try works." (...)
+"When introduced to someone make eye contact and count to 4.
+You’ll both remember each other."
 -- Kevin Kelly [1952]*

 > *"If you expect magic in every encounter, you’ll find it."
 -- Adam Robinson [1955]*

+> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
+-- Robert Greene [1959]*

+> *"The currency of real networking is not greed but generosity."
+-- Keith Ferrazzi [1965]*

+> *"Your network is your net worth."
+-- Porter Gale [1970]*

+> *"Nothing will attract people to you as much as your values."
+-- Naval Ravikant [1974]*

 > *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."
 -- x@molson_hart*

+> *"Avoid people who are close with people who dislike you."
+-- x@wealthinc247*

 ### How to prepare an elevator pitch?

 <!--
+> *"A good pitch tells a story.
+A great pitch makes the listener the hero of that story." -- Oren Klaff [1970]*
-- I help (or a derivative) investors (target: people is too generalist but don’t over tailor it) to build better things (skill. use intrigue and confidence)
-6 or 7 words — short and sweet and confident and interesting.
+- I help (or a derivative) investors (target: people is too generalist but don’t over tailor it) to build better things (skill. use intrigue and confidence) 6 or 7 words — short and sweet and confident and interesting.
 Costumise it for the context to make it more relevant.
-#q["The best elevator pitch is the one that makes someone lean in and ask, 'Tell me more.'" -- Guy Kawasaki $  1954  $]
-#q["A good pitch tells a story.
-A great pitch makes the listener the hero of that story." -- Oren Klaff $  1970  $]
 -->

-> *"If you can’t sell yourself in 1 sentence you won’t be able to sell yourself in several paragraphs."
+> *"If you can’t sell yourself in one sentence you won’t be able to sell yourself in several paragraphs."
 -- Sahil Lavingia [1989]*

 Choose truth, or your self-mythology will seduce you.

+> *"If you can’t advertise yourself, what hope have you being able to advertise anything else."
+-- David Ogilvy [1911]*

+> *"The best elevator pitch is the one that makes someone lean in and ask, «Tell me more.»"
+-- Guy Kawasaki [1954]*

 > *"When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes."
 -- x@jordanharbinger*

-> *"When you want to tell stories, be it startup pitches, or just stories about your experiences, always share them in three points — no more, no less.
+> *"When you want to tell stories, be it startup pitches, or just stories about your experiences, always share them in three points, no more, no less.
 The human mind & the underlying world gravitates towards threes, look at any industry, typically the equilibrium points lie in threes.
 There are also numerous other examples that paint this phenomena.
 It’s a magic number for communication.
 Story tellers rule the world."
 -- x@signulll*